 PHP and Addiction Resources

 The MSDC Physician Health Program has issued new guidance for participants regarding testing.
-This is in response to the COVID-19 outbreak.
 Read more here.

 The MSDC Physician Health Program is a private, confidential, non-disciplinary program that works to advocate for the health and well-being of all physicians in the metropolitan Washington, DC, area and to safeguard the public.

 For a confidential consultation for your or a colleague that may benefit from our help, please call (202) 466-1800 x102 or email us.
 This is not an emergency service; for emergencies please call 911 or the National Suicide Prevention Lifeline at 1-800-273-TALK.